KimReth/KimReth/README.md

 ### Welcome fellow nerds! 🖖

-My name is Kimberly Retherford and I'm a junior software developer that is currently attending the Microsoft Software and Systems Academy!
+My name is Kimberly Retherford and I'm a junior software developer that is currently attending the Microsoft Software & Systems Academy!
 I'm passionate about people, learning, and all things electronics.

 🎮 I’m currently learning game development with Unity in my spare time